 What, Why, and How of Condition Monitoring

-Condition monitoring is the process of monitoring a parameter of condition in machinery (vibration, temperature, oil condition, etc.) to identify a significant change which is indicative of a developing fault.
+Condition monitoring is the process of monitoring a parameter of condition in machinery (vibration, temperature, oil condition, etc.) to identify a significant change that is indicative of a developing fault.
 It is a major component of predictive maintenance.
 This market includes hardware, software, and services.

 Key benefits derived through condition monitoring: